Beta test—v2.2

 GridClue conservatively uses the average import/export value for modeling because extreme weather events often extend beyond a single region.
 During times of grid stress, imports and exports persist because of pre-existing commitments that are typically kept even if load sheds will result for the exporter.
 For emergency planning, GridClue does not allow double-counting of generation reserves supplied through imports.

 GridClue modeling does not allow users to add imports.
+However, generation capacity outside of the modeled area with firm transmission can be added as dispatchable capacity, "Pseudo-Tied Capacity."
 A decade or more can be required to construct new transmission lines to support imports.
 Also, adding imports implicitly assumes that additional dispatchable generation would be available in other regions.
 Within the GridClue modeling paradigm, adding generation capacity within a region but not increasing imports prevents arbitrary double-counting of import capacity among modeled regions.

 Demand Scenarios